The body of an American student who went missing in Barcelona has been found, police in Spain say

 Barcelona’s beaches, located in walking distance of its center, are a main draw especially for young visitors.
 The area where Gracey went out is a stretch of beach with several restaurants and nightclubs that are frequented by locals and foreigners.

-“We are keeping Jimmy and his family at the forefront of our thoughts, and our staff are in direct communication with the family to offer every support and assistance possible," the University of Alabama said in a statement on Thursday.
+The University of Alabama said in a statement that the school community “is heartbroken to learn of the death of Jimmy Gracey.
+Jimmy’s loss is deeply felt across our campus.
+Our condolences are with the Gracey family during this devastating time.”

-Gracey was a member of the Theta Chi fraternity at the school, and the international organization said he held two positions within the school's chapter.
+Gracey was a member of the Theta Chi fraternity at the school, and the international organization said that in addition to serving as chaplain for the school's chapter, he was a philanthropy chairperson.

 O’Connor reported from Springfield, Illinois, and Raza reported from Sioux Falls, South Dakota.
-Associated Press writer Suman Naishadham in Madrid contributed.
+Associated Press videojournalist Laura Bargfeld in Chicago and writer Suman Naishadham in Madrid contributed.